 The EUTF is administratively attached to the state Department of Budget and Finance.
 An administrator reports to a board of trustees comprised of 10 members who are appointed by the governor.
 The board decides on the types and scope of health plans, negotiations with insurance carriers and sets other policies.
 Five of the trustees come from state and county employers, four from public worker unions and one from retirees.
 The board sometimes has difficulty reaching decisions when trustees vote along employer or employee lines, resulting in a stalemate.

 The chairmanship of the board switches between union and employer representatives each year.
-George Kahoohanohano of the State of Hawaii Organization of Police Officers is the chairman through Dec.
-2011.

 Public Worker Union Trustees: